EJP-ORION/OH-Surveillance-Codex/docs/4-the-data-principle.rst

    models understandable to humans *and* machines, *Accessibility* is also supported.

-   OHS demands several levels of interoperability - among institutions, across health surveillance sectors, and among countries.
-   Interoperability is used here to mean “the ability of different information technology systems and software applications to communicate, exchange data, and use the information that has been exchanged” [12]_.
+   OHS demands several levels of interoperability - between institutions, across health surveillance sectors, and among regions and countries.
+Interoperability is used here to mean “the ability of different information technology systems and software applications to communicate, exchange data, and use the information that has been exchanged” [14]_.
 EFSA and ECDC have done significant work, in their respective domains, to solve the problem of **structural interoperability** among datasets from different countries.
 As a result, standardised datasets collating surveillance information at